 Please make sure to backup your Looker directory.
 The migration process can only go from a HyperSQL database to a MySQL database, not in reverse.

-See this article for information about backing up Looker and then migrating the application database from HyperSQL to MySQL.
+See this User Forum topic for information about backing up Looker and then migrating the application database from HyperSQL to MySQL.

 Set Up the Shared File System